 Welcome to the RSPCA volunteer team.
 Volunteers are crucial to helping us deliver our important animal welfare, and we value the time and energy that every volunteer donates.

 Before starting as a volunteer you'll need read the points below.
 Your volunteer coordinator will be happy to answer any questions you may have.

 Whether you volunteering for the national RSPCA or a participating Branch, your details will be held securely in our Volunteer management system, Assemble.

 - An RSPCA "volunteer" is a person who commits time and energy for the benefit of animal welfare and who does so freely through personal choice, without expectation of financial reward except for the reimbursement of actual out of pocket expenses

 - The volunteering arrangement can be cancelled at any time by either party, no legally binding contract is in place.

-- For certain volunteer roles you will be asked to provide two referees, one of which should know you in a professional capacity, where required this will be indicated in the role information.
+- For certain volunteer roles, you will be asked to provide two referees, one of which should know you in a professional capacity, where required this will be indicated in the role information.

 - Volunteers must ensure any fundraising activities adhere to published RSPCA policies and guidelines, please refer to our fundraising terms and conditions for more detail.

 - Age restrictions apply to certain volunteer roles in accordance with our insurance cover, for most roles you will need to be 16 or over and if you are under 18 we will request consent of your parents / guardian before you can volunteer.

 - If you do something that threatens or damages the reputation of the RSPCA we will ask you to stop volunteering immediately.